reivax-boucoi/Electronic_Load/README.md

 The schematic is available in a pdf and Eagle `.sch` format.
 The layout was done using the Eagle software.
 Gerbers, Eagle project files, top and bottom views are available on the `pcb` folder.
 PCBs were printed using JLCPCB service.

+There are several issues regarding the layout of the PCB, as it is a first version.
+Improper Kelvin connections to the current sense resistors, or wrong hole size for the power input connector by example.
+The heatsink originally used is salvaged from old equipement and the footprint may not be relevant to anyone else.
+Space for rubber feet placement should be included.
+Also, the LCD is too close to the heatsink, which is impractical during assembly (especially accessing the fan and temp sensor connector).

 ---